thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2023-06-26-branching-strategies.md

 * [GitHub article](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 * [Azure DevOps article](https://learn.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser)

 While the Pull Request is pending, the developer can continue to work on other tasks in parallel.

-After the pull request is approved and the gate is passed, the task branch can be merged into the main branch.
+After the pull request is approved and the gates are passed, the task branch can be merged into the main branch.
 This usually happens automatically by your chosen Git hosting service.

 Tasks, being generally small in scope, often do not require a lot of time to complete and do not require a lot of changes to the code base.
 This means that the task branch will often be merged into the main branch without any